 Are you looking to buy a new home out of state?
 This can be a stressful process, especially if you don't know the area well.
 If you're fortunate enough to be able to buy the new home without a mortgage, go for it.
-But if you are looking to get a home loan for your new purchase, you might be surprised to find learn that the loan will not be as easy to obtain out of state.
+But if you are looking to get a mortgage for your new purchase, you might be surprised to learn that the loan may not be as easy to obtain out of state.
 Depending on the reason for your purchase, you might have a higher down payment or interest rate.

 If you have decided you want to purchase a home in another state, here are some helpful tips covering what you need to know.

-Obtaining a home loan out of state will not be as easy as it would if you were purchasing a home in the same state as your current home.
+Obtaining a home loan out of state may not be as easy as it would be if you were purchasing a home in the same state as your current home.
 Don't get discouraged; just know that things might take a little longer.
-The lender's decision to allow the out-of-state purchase may depend upon the reason for your purchase.
+The lender's decision to allow the out of state purchase may depend upon the reason for your purchase.
 Make sure you have a well-thought-out decision, because if you say it would be fun to own a home in tropical Florida (while you're from Arizona), you will probably get denied.
 Don't be surprised if the bank or lending institution chooses to raise the down payment requirement or decides to charge a higher interest rate.

 When buying a home in another state, it's essential to do your research.
 Go online and read about different cities and neighborhoods.
-Search online listings of homes to become familiar with the different agents that specialize in the local neighborhoods; it's not a bad idea to email a few of them.
+Search online listings of homes to become familiar with the different agents who specialize in the local neighborhoods; it's not a bad idea to email a few of them.
 Most agents will send you listings each week so you know when new houses hit the market.
-When searching online, make sure you are specific with your key words (example: put buyer's agent downtown Los Angeles rather than real estate agent in LA).
+When searching online, make sure you are specific with your key words (example: search "buyer's agent downtown Los Angeles" rather than "Real Estate Agent in LA").

 If you have friends or family in that state, ask them to identify some good areas/neighborhoods, and areas that you likely want to avoid.
-Since you're unfamiliar with the area, you'll be at a disadvantage.
-If you need help the best thing to do would be to hire a buyer's agent.
+Since you're unfamiliar with the area, you'll be at a slight disadvantage.
+If you need help the best thing to do would be to hire a buyer's Real Estate Agent.
 They are often neighborhood specialists and will make sure they find what you are looking for.
 Do not ask for a listing agent because they most likely represent the seller, and will be working in the seller's best interests.
 Sometimes home loan agents have deep familiarity with the real estate community and may be able to recommend you to reputable Real Estate Agent.